buildtool/build-tools/www/docs/config/targets.md

 The `KUBECONFIG_CONTENT` environment variable (probably most useful in CI/CD pipelines) can be used to provide the content of a "kubeconfig" file.
 If set, buildtools will create a temporary file with that content to use as the `kubeconfig` value.
+`KUBECONFIG_CONTENT` can be either a base64 encoded string or plain text.

 **Note:** the `kubeconfig` parameter in config file overrides both the `KUBECONFIG` and `KUBECONFIG_CONTENT` environment variables if set.